-Vietnam's first oil refinery is nearing completion and is due to become operational during 2009.
+Vietnam's first oil refinery became operational during 2009.
 The latest plans to develop more refining capacity are important to Vietnam as it will allow the country to secure a national energy strategy and reduce its dependence on imports of petroleum-based products.

 It is anticipated that once operational, the two refineries would allow Vietnam to meet 50% of domestic demand for oil products.
 In addition, the Nghi Son project would contribute to the development of petrochemical and supporting services industries creating many jobs.

 Contractors involved with the Nghi Son Petrochemical Refinery Complex

 Foster Wheeler Energy received a front end engineering and design (FEED) contract for the complex.
 The FEED work started in July 2008 and was completed in December 2009.

 A consortium of JGC Corporation, Chiyoda Corporation, Technip Group, SK Engineering & Construction, and GS Engineering & Construction was selected for the engineering, procurement and construction (EPC) works for the complex.
 The contract was awarded by NSRP in January 2013.

 Global Engineering and Construction Group, a subsidiary of Foster Wheeler received a project management and consultancy (PMC) contract from NSRP in July 2013.
 The contract will include the construction of the complex.

 DuPont's cellulosic ethanol biorefinery is a pre-commercial facility in Vonore in Tennessee, the US.

 Ca Mau Fertiliser Plant is located in Khánh An, in the district of U Minh of the Ca Mau province, in southern Vietnam.